 Regulations in Green Crime

 International and local regulators are aware of the risks posed by green water and are taking measures for this.
 For example, the Money Laundering and The Illegal Wildlife Trade report published by the Financial Action Task Force (FATF) are some of the measures taken for environmental crimes, as well as new measures for Green Crime in the European Union's 6th Anti Money Laundering Directive (6AMLD).
 Despite these measures, fines and sanctions for Green Crime activities are few and inadequate.
 There should be increased cooperation and effective cooperation in the public and private sectors to reduce Green Crime threats.
 For this, institutions such as big companies, regulators, and politicians should come together.
-Green Crime does not only have negative effects on financial institutions but also serious environmental effects and these negative effects pose a threat to humanity.
+Green Crime does have not only negative effects on financial institutions but also serious environmental effects, and these negative effects pose a threat to humanity.

-Technology Solution for Green Crime
+Technology For Preventing Green Crime

 The risks posed by green crime may be noticed, such as the realization and elimination of the risks posed by financial crimes such as drugs and smuggling.
-The important thing is to follow the money in the crime supply chain, software compatible with the latest technologies and the money obtained from these crimes can be monitored.
-There are industries that facilitate green crime without knowing it, and these industries should strengthen their approach to detecting such activities.
+The important thing is to follow the money in the crime supply chain, software compatible with the latest technologies, and the money obtained from these crimes can be monitored.
+Some industries facilitate green crime without knowing it, and these industries should strengthen their approach to detecting such activities.
 Financial institutions may fail to scan the third parties they do business with and evaluate their risks.
 The shortcomings of these scans have undesirable consequences, such as money laundering and terrorist financing.